openpencil/citationspan/README.md

 given paper.

 # Coding Steps
+ - [ ] Set up colab as a coding environment
  - [ ] Accept Input: A reference list
  - [ ] Process Input into a standard citation format
  - [ ] Create citation dataset for exploration
  - [ ] Extract year